-- 15.1 It is important that the Council reviews the effectiveness of the SCI and the consultation methods employed within it.
+15.1 It is important that the Council reviews the effectiveness of the SCI and the consultation methods employed within it.
 It may become apparent that some consultation methods are not proving effective in engaging the community and other stakeholders, or legislative changes may result in a need to change how the Council consults.
-In these cases, the Council will review the use of those consultation methods and introduce new, more appropriate ways of consulting the community and other stakeholders. - 15.2 The Council's Annual Monitoring Report is the most appropriate vehicle by which to undertake review and monitoring of the SCI.
-Monitoring information which considers the effectiveness of the SCI will be included in the Council's Annual Monitoring Report.
+In these cases, the Council will review the use of those consultation methods and introduce new, more appropriate ways of consulting the community and other stakeholders.

-6 Policy for Investigating Unauthorised Development and the Enforcement of Planning Control, April 2023
+&lt;sup>6 Policy for Investigating Unauthorised Development and the Enforcement of Planning Control, April 2023